JackAdams/meteor-transactions/README.md

 _1.0+ Look into support for {multi:true}_

-As you can see from the roadmap, there are still a lot of things missing from this package.
-I currently use it in a production app, but it's very much a case of use at your own risk.
+As you can see from the roadmap, there are still some key things missing from this package.
+I currently use it in a production app, but it's very much a case of use at your own risk right now.